 Why is your protocol significant?
 OR What key questions can this method help answer?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
+Author Name: Xin Wang (Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera).

+Answer: Overexpressing genes in cells is an important way to study gene function.
+Stable transfection using retrovirus allows exogenous genes to be integrated into the host genome and be expressed continuously.
+We picked up single colonies after retroviral infection and generated stable cell lines overexpressing Flag-tagged DR3.
+The cell lines compensated for the unavailability of good DR3 antibody and provided excellent tools for DR3 function study both in vitro and in vivo.

 What is the main advantage of this technique?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
+Author Name: Xin Wang (Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

+Answer: We generated the DR3 overexpression cell lines by picking up single colony after retroviral infection.
+Cell lines from single colony could maintain the homogeneity and purity.
+In addition, the protocol is easy and simple to handle.

 OPTIONAL Interview Statements: (Said by you on camera) - All interview statements may be edited for length and clarity.